SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 1. wernicke encephalopathy - acute B1 thiamine def  , replace thiamine
 	1. triad - altered mental, oculomotor dysfunction, cerebellar signs
 	2. gross changes - we see **hemorrhagic<mark style="background: #FFF3A3A6;"> mamillary bodies</mark> in wenicke's!!!!**; a punctate dark hemorrhage discoloration to it
 		1. on the imging - we see white color mammillary
+		2. <mark style="background: #FFF3A3A6;">and then later on in korsakoff = mammillary body gone</mark> , also the tissue around the 4th and 3rd ventricle + aqueduct
 	3. wenicke's encephalopathy = vascular congestion, edema, inset small hemorrhages, gliosis (analogus to fibrosis= scar in brain)
 2. korsakoff syndrome. - chronic , irrevrsible
 	1. anterograde amnesia + confabulation ;